 Roger Fenton's Photographs of the Crimea focuses on Roger Fenton's pioneering 1855 photographs of the Crimean War.
 Arriving several months after the major battles were fought in 1854, Fenton focused on creating moving portraits of the troops, as well as capturing the stark, empty battlefields on which so many lives were lost.
 Through his often subtle and poetic interpretations, Fenton created the genre of war photography, showing his extraordinary genius in capturing the futility of war.

-Step through the pillared portico and right into The Queen’s Gallery.
-This public art gallery is part of Buckingham Palace and thus a pretty special place to view some (royally approved) artwork!
-The latest exhibition Charles II: Art & Power celebrates the opulence of the Stuart court, and explores the role of the arts in the re-establishment of the monarchy.
+Step through the pillared portico and right into The Queen's Gallery.
+This public art gallery is part of Buckingham Palace and thus a pretty special place to view some (royally approved) artwork, plus changing exhibitions.

 Don't forget your free multimedia guide for special insights and commentary from Royal Collection Trust experts!